jarelllama/Scam-Blocklist/README.md

 ## Filtering process
 - The domains collated from all sources are filtered against a whitelist (scam reporting sites, forums, vetted companies, etc.)
 - The domains are checked against the [Tranco Top Sites Ranking](https://tranco-list.eu/) for potential false positives and flagged domains are vetted manually
+- Common subdomains like 'www' are removed to make use of wildcard matching for all other subdomains.
+See the list of checked subdomains here: [subdomains.txt](https://github.com/jarelllama/Scam-Blocklist/blob/main/config/subdomains.txt)
 - Redundant entries are removed via wildcard matching.
 For example, 'sub.spam.com' is a wildcard match of 'spam.com' and is, therefore, redundant and is removed.
 Many of these wildcard domains also happen to be malicious hosting sites
-- Only domains are included in the blocklist.
-IP addresses are checked for resolving DNS records and URLs are stripped down to their domains
+- Only domains are included in the blocklist; IP addresses are checked for resolving DNS records and URLs are stripped down to their domains

 The full filtering process can be viewed in the repository's code.